Treatment that delivers better results

-- Anterior knee pain syndrome: Knee pain felt at the front of the knee is most commonly due to irritation of the cartilage under your knee cap due to abnormal bio-mechanics, poor flexibility, weakness in your muscles or arthritis.
-Pain generally associated with kneeling, going up or down stairs, sitting on a low seat or running long distances.
+- Anterior knee pain syndrome: Pain generally associated with kneeling, going up or down stairs, sitting on a low seat or running long distances.

-- If you have severe pain even at rest
+- If you have hip pain and a fever

-- if your knee locks and you cannot straighten your knee or it clicks painfully (painless clicking is OK)
+- If your knee locks and you cannot straighten it or you are experiencing a painful click (painless clicking is OK)